gamesbook/protograf/docs/source/layouts.rst

    differing x- and y-points in a triangular pattern; these x- and y-values will set the centre of any element being placed on the grid

-These location-types are paired with a **Layout()** command, which links them with the shapes that need to be drawn at their locations.
+These location-types are paired with a :ref:`Layout() <layoutIndex>` command, which links them with the shapes that need to be drawn at their locations.

 ..
 HINT::